hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 2. Locate the `esx-custom-ips.json` in the `/tripleo/config` directory.
 This directory is created when the installation package is extracted.

-3. Open the `esx-custom-ips.json` file and edit the the environment variable listed below.
+3. Open the `esx-custom-ips.json` file and edit the environment variable listed below.

 		export BM_NETWORK_SEED_RANGE_START=172.30.100.2
 		export BM_NETWORK_SEED_RANGE_END=172.30.100.20